jbrunetext/private-provider-registry-action/README.md

 ![tree](img/treestructure.png)

-next you just need to copy paste the directory registry in /var/www/html dir. and finish wih terraform13 init.
+next you just need to copy paste the directory registry in /var/www/html dir. and finish with terraform13 init.

 if you want to host your private providers on S3 ou Google storage you just need to implement python-package.yml github action.